Mike Calvert: Later life

 After the military Calvert tried several times tried to build a career as an engineer, including a spell making a new start in Australia, but his life in this period was plagued by alcoholism, and he resorted to hand-to-mouth manual itinerant work, and for a while he was a vagrant there.
 He later returned to England.

 He wrote three books about his time in Burma with Wingate and the Chindits: Prisoners of Hope, Fighting Mad: One Man's Guerrilla War, and Chindits: Long Range Penetration.
+Subsequently, he was appointed research fellow at the University of Manchester in 1971 to write "The Pattern of Guerrilla Warfare", which was never finished.
 He also contributed to the acclaimed British documentary television series, The World at War.
 He is interviewed in the fourteenth episode, "It's a Lovely Day Tomorrow – Burma (1942–1944)".
 He also appeared on film in the 2001 documentary series Gladiators of World War II episode 11, entitled "The Chindits".
-Subsequently, he was appointed research fellow at the University of Manchester in 1971 to write "The Pattern of Guerrilla Warfare", which was never finished.

 With little money in his final years, he was compelled to sell his military medals and decorations in 1997.

 Calvert died in his 85th year on 26 November 1998 in Richmond-upon-Thames.
 Up until his death he was a supporter of The Chindits Old Comrades Association and other charities for the support of ex-servicemen.
 His body was cremated at the Chilterns Crematorium in Amersham, in the county of Buckinghamshire.